kissweb/kiss/README.md

 [![Downloads][downloads-image]][downloads-url]
 [![Gittip][gittip-image]][gittip-url]

-Koa Static Server - HTTP/2 static server.
+Keeping web development simple with a Koa-based HTTP/2 static server.
-The goal for this static server is to keep web development simpler!
-It parses your files and HTTP/2 pushes its dependencies automatically!
-It is also extensible with the end-goal of integrating polyfilling and transpilation so that you don't have to worry about that in a build step.
+This server seamlessly HTTP/2 pushes all your files dependencies!
+You never have to explicitly `PUSH` assets to the client (unless you want to).

+KISS hopes to simplify web development further by being extensible.
+By integrating polyfilling and transpilation and, eventually, package management, your build system will eventually become nonexistent.

+## Supported Dependency Types

+The following types of dependencies are parsed and HTTP pushed:

+HTML:

+- `<script src>` - scripts
+- `<module src>` - modules
+- `<link rel="stylesheet">` - stylesheets
+- `<link rel="import">` - HTML imports

+CSS:

+- `@import "";` - CSS imports

+JS:

+- `import ''` - module imports

+Dependencies that are conditional are not pushed automatically.
+If the client has a good change of not using the dependency at all, extra latency is considered acceptable.
+Some examples are:

+- CSS `url()` dependencies, many of which are wrapped in `@media` or `@support` queries.
+- CSS dependences with media queries including `<link rel="stylesheet" media="">` and `@import "" screen;`.
+- JS `System.import()`s, which are always dynamic and conditional

+## Caveats

+KISS only supports iojs.

+iojs does not yet support HTTP2.
+The current implementation uses [spdy](https://github.com/indutny/node-spdy), which will most likely be the precursor for iojs' HTTP2 implementation.
+SPDY is sufficient for testing and educational purposes.

-- When streaming HTML, this middleware will buffer the response in memory.
+When streaming HTML, this middleware will buffer the response in memory.
-  This is required because the current dependency parser does not support streaming.
+This is required because the current dependency parser does not support streaming (and probably never will).
+This is not a big issue as you probably shouldn't be using streaming templating systems anyways.

+KISS is not production-ready and will most likely not be production-ready for a while.
+KISS will not attempt to become production-ready until load balancers such as nginx support HTTP2 push from upstream servers.

 ## Example